jrobinso/hdf5-indexer/README.md

 # hdf5-indexer

 Project for creating index mapping hdf5 object names -> file offsets.
-These indexes can be used with [jsfive-async](https://github.com/jrobinso/jsfive-async) for efficient remote URL access.
+These indexes can be used with [hdf5-indexed-reader](https://github.com/jrobinso/hdf5-indexed-reader), built on [jsfive](https://github.com/usnistgov/jsfive) with the help of @bmaranville, for efficient remote URL access.

 ## Requirements